telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 `EditAppointmentDialog` is the dialog that allows the end user to create a new appointment or edit an existing one.

 * On desktop, the `EditAppointmentDialog` appears when the end user double-clicks an empty slot or an appointment.
-* On mobile, the behavior of the `EditAppointmentDialog` depends on the selected calendar slot.
-If the end user taps an empty slot, the Edit Appointment dialog appears to let them create a new appointment.
-If the end user taps an existing appointment and then taps Edit in the Preview Appointment dialog, the Edit Appointment dialog appears to let them modify the appointment.
+* On mobile, the behavior of the `EditAppointmentDialog` depends on the selected calendar slot:
+   * If the end user taps an empty slot, the Edit Appointment dialog appears to let them create a new appointment.
+   * If the end user taps an existing appointment and then taps Edit in the Preview Appointment dialog, the Edit Appointment dialog appears to let them modify the appointment.

 ![Telerik .NET MAUI Scheduler EditAppointmentDialog](images/scheduler-dialogs-editappointment.png)